-Story by Maureen Callahan, Photo: Becky Luigart-Stayner; Styling: Lydia Degaris-Pursell; Cooking Light
+- Photo: Becky Luigart-Stayner; Styling: Lydia Degaris-Pursell; Cooking Light

 7 Ways With Fresh BasilThe quintessential herb of summer, basil adds its subtle magic to just about every kind of dish from appetizer to salad to dessert.
 A member of the mint family, basil adds a slightly sweet Mediterranean-inspired flavor to a range of dishes.
 Grow your own or pick some up at the local market and get cooking.

 Tomato, Basil, and Fresh Mozzarella SaladRipe juicy tomatoes, fresh basil, and mozzarella are a simple yet traditional Italian summer salad combination.
 Here the basil is combined with vegetable broth and balsamic vinegar to make a light, oil-free vinaigrette for the salad.

 Lemon Basil Shrimp and PastaAs the pasta finishes, shelled shrimp is tossed into the pot to cook.
 Then, everything is drained, returned to the pot, and drizzled with a quick sauce made from olive oil, lemon, capers and fresh chopped basil.
 Weeknight dinner doesn't get much faster.

 Chicken and Basil Stir-FryThis stir fry of chicken and basil can be on the table in less than 10 minutes.
 While the main dish cooks, make a bag of quick-cooking rice to serve as a side.
 For added flavor, try Thai basil, with its purplish color and mild anise flavor, in place of regular basil leaves if you like.